dakanji/RefindPlus/README.md

 Once done, replace the rEFInd efi file with one from Refind-GOPFix.
 Ensure that you rename to match.
 Also replace the default rEFInd configuration file with one from Refind-GOPFix to configure the additonal options provided.

+Alternatively, you can use [MyBootMgr](https://forums.macrumors.com/threads/thread.2231693), a preconfigured rEFInd-GOPFix/OpenCore chainloading package.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/Refind-GOPFix/blob/GOPFix/BUILDING.md) for build instructions (x64 Only).